|

 We at Springhouse are always eager for comments on our magazine or web site.
 Let us know what you think, and would like to see.
 Please send us an email.

-windmills, thinking they were dragons, the old Spanish knight Don
+to jousting with windmills, thinking they were dragons, the old Spanish

-Quixote seemed perfect for our cover.
+knight Don Quixote seemed perfect for our cover.
 Fr Incidentally, the drawing of Don was used in early issues from time to time and first appeared on the June 1986 cover.
 From that point on this ancient knight of ancient Spain has proudly raised his lance on the left-hand corner of every Springhouse and will continue to do so until our Adventure Shaped Like A Magazine heads into the sunset.
-OZARK ECHOES
+Send all Correspondence, letters to the Editor, "Ozark Echoes" to: SPRINGHOUSE Call: (618) 499-2055

 |